10 Tips For A Safe, Fun, And Spooky Holiday!

 8. Park Your Car In The Garage

-Prevent accidental or intentional damage to your car by moving it inside if you have a garage.
-If you don't have that option, consider asking a friend if you can store your vehicle in his/her garage for the night.
+If you have a garage, prevent accidental or intentional damage to your car by moving it inside.
+Consider asking a friend if you can store your vehicle in his/her garage for the night if you don't have your own.

 9. Secure Your Mailbox Or Mail Slot